-- 32360. (a) Except as specified in Section 32360.5, the jurisdiction and activities of the conservancy are limited to the Delta and Suisun Marsh. - (b) The Sacramento-San Joaquin Delta Conservancy Fund is hereby created in the State Treasury.
-Moneys in the fund shall be available, upon appropriation by the Legislature, only for the purposes of this division. - (1) Funds provided for ecosystem restoration and enhancement shall be available for ecosystem restoration projects consistent with the conservancy's strategic plan adopted pursuant to Section 32376.
+32360. (a) Except as specified in Section 32360.5, the jurisdiction and activities of the conservancy are limited to the Delta and Suisun Marsh.

+(b) The Sacramento-San Joaquin Delta Conservancy Fund is hereby created in the State Treasury.
+Moneys in the fund shall be available, upon appropriation by the Legislature, only for the purposes of this division.

+(1) Funds provided for ecosystem restoration and enhancement shall be available for ecosystem restoration projects consistent with the conservancy's strategic plan adopted pursuant to Section 32376.

-- (2) Funds may be allocated to a separate program for economic sustainability in the Delta.
-The conservancy shall develop this program, in conjunction with the Delta Protection Commission and other interested parties.
-Funds provided to the conservancy to implement the Bay Delta Conservation Plan shall not be used for economic sustainability projects. - 32360.5.
-In furtherance of the conservancy's role in implementing the Delta Plan, the conservancy may take or fund an action outside the Delta and Suisun Marsh if the board makes all of the following findings: - (a) The project implements the ecosystem goals of the Delta Plan. - (b) The project is consistent with the requirements of any applicable state and federal permits. - (c) The conservancy has given notice to and receives and reviews any comments from affected local jurisdictions and the Delta Protection Commission. - (d) The conservancy has given notice to and reviewed any comments received from any state conservancy where the project is located. - (e) The project will provide significant benefits to the Delta. - 32362.
-The conservancy may engage in partnerships with nonprofit organizations, local public agencies, and landowners. - 32363.
+(2) Funds provided for regional sustainability shall be available for projects consistent with the Delta Protection Commission's resources management plan and economic sustainability plan.

+32360.5.
+In furtherance of the conservancy's role in implementing the Delta Plan, the conservancy may take or fund an action outside the Delta and Suisun Marsh if the board makes all of the following findings:

+(a) The project implements the ecosystem goals of the Delta Plan.

+(b) The project is consistent with the requirements of any applicable state and federal permits.

+(c) The conservancy has given notice to and receives and reviews any comments from affected local jurisdictions and the Delta Protection Commission.

+(d) The conservancy has given notice to and reviewed any comments received from any state conservancy where the project is located.

+(e) The project will provide significant benefits to the Delta.

+32362.
+The conservancy may engage in partnerships with nonprofit organizations, local public agencies, and landowners.

+32363.
 In implementing this division, the conservancy shall cooperate and consult with the city or county in which a grant is proposed to be expended or an interest in real property is proposed to be acquired, and shall, as necessary or appropriate, coordinate its efforts with other state agencies, in cooperation with the Secretary of the Natural Resources Agency.
 The conservancy shall, as necessary or appropriate, cooperate and consult with a public water system, levee, flood control, or drainage agency that owns or operates facilities, including lands appurtenant thereto, where a grant is proposed to be expended or an interest in land is proposed to be acquired.